dklassen/CarlosTheCurious/README.md

 - [ ] - support open ended questions
 - [ ] - platform for analysis
 - [ ] - schedule polls e.x ask poll every monday morning

+## Development

+First before ou doing anything setup Docker for Mac.
+Once up and running You can build the project via `make build`.
+This clean previous builds and create a new image for you.
+To use Carlos you will need to have a `postgres` database running somewhere.
+I would suggest using the postgres docker container which should setup everything at least for development.

+Run the container with:
+`docker run -d --net=host --name carlos-postgres -p 5432:5432 postgres`.

+Once the container is setup you can run the container with:

+`docker run --net=host --rm -it -e "DATABASE_URL=postgres://postgres:@127.0.0.1/carlos?sslmode=disable" -e "SLACKTOKEN={{insert your slack token here}}" carlos-the-curious`